GoldenOwlAsia/mobile-flutter-template/README.md

   <p align="center">
     Fork this project then start you project with a lot of stuck prepare
     <br>
     Base project made with much  :heart: .
-Contains CRUD, patterns, and much more!
+Contains Bloc, Route, and much more!
     <br>
     <br>
-    <a href="https://github.com/j1mmyto9/flutter-boilerplate/issues/new">Report bug</a>
+    <a href="https://github.com/GoldenOwlAsia/mobile-flutter-template/issues/new">Report bug</a>
     ·
-    <a href="https://github.com/j1mmyto9/flutter-boilerplate/issues/new">Request feature</a>
+    <a href="https://github.com/GoldenOwlAsia/mobile-flutter-template/issues/new">Request feature</a>
   </p>
 </p>